JellyRollJunior/leet-code-journal/README.md

 * Merge K sorted lists (skipped)
 * Remove Nth Node From End of List
     * you may remember the algorithm but can you think of an elegant way to implement it??? bitch boy
+* Reorder List
+    * I figured out the algorithm but I couldnt code it out.
+MUST REDO

 String
 * Longest Substring Without Repeating Characters